 CAUSE OF ACTION: On May 24, 1994 four individuals including plaintiffs, all employees of H.C.
 Price, were injured when Florida Power Corporation’s (FPC) power lines were hit by the boom used by plaintiffs to off-load pipe on FGT’s right of way during Phase III construction.

 STATUS: FGT has agreed to assume FPC’s defense pursuant to right of way agreement between FPC and FGT.
 By agreement of the parties, these matters have been consolidated under the captioned style.
 Discovery is ongoing.
+Defense counsel conference scheduled for January 11, 2000, to discuss apportionment of liability and mediation strategy.
+No mediation date set; however, discussions regarding same are ongoing.

 EGP Fuels Company v.
 Anthony Crane Rentals of Texas, Inc., No. 97-35440, 281st Judicial District Court, Harris County, Texas (Filed July 2, 1997) (Griggs & Harrison) (Litigation Unit) (Soldano) NOT REVISED